Code-Institute-Submissions/ms1-waterstationsireland/README.md

 across all pages and so I chose an image instead.
 The same opaque overlay and title format used however, keeps the design consistency flowing.

+#### Final Design Differences
+Any last minute design changes to original plan here.

 ---

 ## <p align="center">**Features**</p>
 ### **Existing Features**
+-
+-

+### **Current Limitations**
+- As there is no JavaScript in this release, the contact form on the *Contact Page* will not store any data.

 ### **Features Left to Implement**
+- #### Map
+    - An interactive map which allows users to see where Water Stations are already installed and in-use.

+- #### Gallery Page
+    - A full *Gallery Page* which allows users to see a range of images of the different options of Water Stations available, including images of where these stations are currently installed.

+- #### *Terms* and *Privacy Policy*
+    - The company has not yet finalised the documentation for their *Terms* and *Privacy Policy*.
+At a later date they will be accessed on the website via links in the footer.
+In this release, these links are empty and, if clicked, will keep the user on the current page.

 ---